AntonioMrtz/SpotifyElectron/docs/backend/Environment.md

 ---

-## ✅ DEVELOPMENT READY environment
+## ✅ DEVELOPMENT READY ENVIRONMENT

 The following file can be used out of the box for development purpouse.
 It contains the following characteristics: